YPares/porcupine/README.md

 ## Resource tree

 Every task in Porcupine exposes a resource tree.
-This a morally a hierarchy of `VirtualFile`s, which the end user of the task pipeline can bind to physical locations.
+This a morally a hierarchy of `VirtualFiles`, which the end user of the task pipeline (the one who runs the executable) can bind to physical locations.
 However this tree isn't created manually by the developper of the pipeline, it's completely hidden from them.
 This tree is made of atomic bits (constructed by the primitive tasks) which are composed when tasks are composed